My Story

 Why I Coach

-I believe that indoor cycling can be more than just a workout — it can be the most effective way to build fitness, improve health, and reach ambitious goals when life is busy.
-Over the years, I’ve seen countless endurance athletes spend hours on training without getting the results they wanted.
-Some were overwhelmed by generic training plans, others were frustrated by a lack of progress, and many struggled to stay consistent.
+I believe that indoor cycling can be more than just a workout.
+It can be one of the most effective ways to build fitness, improve health, and reach ambitious goals when life is busy.
+Over the years, I have seen countless endurance athletes spend hours training without getting the results they wanted.
+Some felt overwhelmed by generic training plans.
+Others were frustrated by a lack of progress, and many struggled to stay consistent.

-At the core, I coach because I want every rider — no matter their starting point — to feel the satisfaction of training smarter, riding stronger, and achieving results they once thought were out of reach.
+At the core, I do this work because I want every rider, no matter their starting point, to feel the satisfaction of training smarter, riding stronger, and achieving results they once thought were out of reach.

 My Journey

-My first contact with endurance sports was at the tender age of 14 when I joined a local mountain bike club.
-Brutal rides across rugged, hilly terrain, lasting several hours at times—this was for me!
+My first contact with endurance sports came at the age of 14 when I joined a local mountain bike club.
+Brutal rides across rugged, hilly terrain lasting several hours at times.
+This was for me.
 The combination of endurance and speed had me hooked.

-At age 17, I decided to become a triathlete.
-I competed in Olympic-distance triathlons, duathlons, 10Ks, and the occasional half-marathon.
-As a self-coached athlete, I had a basic understanding of training derived from books and magazines.
-And therein was the problem.
-I didn’t get the balance of rest and recovery right, let alone an intelligent training progression.
-In my mind, more was better.
+At 17, I decided to become a triathlete.
+I competed in Olympic-distance triathlons, duathlons, 10Ks, and the occasional half marathon.
+As a self-coached athlete, my understanding of training came mostly from books and magazines.
+And that was the problem.
+I did not get the balance of rest and recovery right, let alone follow an intelligent training progression.
+In my mind, more was always better.
 Needless to say, I was constantly burned out, battling frequent colds and injuries.

-Hence, I turned my back on endurance training for a while in favor of serious strength training and Muay Thai.
-I continued running for fitness and taking spinning classes, but didn’t compete.
+For a while, I stepped away from endurance sports and focused on serious strength training and Muay Thai.
+I still ran for fitness and attended spinning classes, but I did not compete.

-In April 2023, I had an accident jumping stairs at Niagara Falls, which tore the ligaments of my right ankle and crushed its cartilage.
-Consequently, this set an end to running for me despite surgery in one of the world’s best clinics for ankle repair.
-I think it’s fair to say that cycling saved my sanity ever since.
+In April 2023, I had an accident while jumping stairs at Niagara Falls that tore the ligaments in my right ankle and crushed its cartilage.
+Despite surgery at one of the world’s leading clinics for ankle repair, it ultimately marked the end of my running journey.
+It is fair to say that cycling has saved my sanity ever since.

-Eventually, I really came to love indoor cycling because I’m able to execute my training sessions in a controlled environment with the help of a smartwatch.
-That means I’m not at the mercy of climate and weather conditions and can therefore put a reliable number on my progress, such as functional threshold power and VO2 max.
+Over time, I developed a deep appreciation for indoor cycling in particular.
+It allows me to execute training sessions in a controlled environment with the support of performance tracking through my smartwatch.
+I am not at the mercy of weather or climate conditions and can measure my progress through reliable metrics such as Functional Threshold Power and VO₂ max.

 My Coaching Approach

-My approach is simple: every rider deserves a plan that works for them — not a one-size-fits-all program.
-I combine the principles of elite endurance training with the realities of everyday life, creating coaching that is structured, adaptable, and sustainable.
+My approach is simple.
+Every rider deserves a plan that works for them, not a one size fits all program.
+I combine the principles of elite endurance training with the realities of everyday life, creating coaching and training plans structured, adaptable, and sustainable.

-Instead of guessing or following random workouts, you’ll train with a clear progression that matches your goals.
-That might mean shorter, high-impact sessions for busy professionals, balanced routines for riders focused on health and consistency, or advanced data-driven programs for athletes chasing peak performance.
+Instead of guessing or following random workouts, you train with a clear progression that matches your goals.
+That might mean shorter, high impact sessions for busy professionals, balanced routines for riders focused on health and consistency, or advanced data driven programs for athletes chasing peak performance.

-Progress comes from structure based on science-based principles.
-By focusing on the right sessions at the right time, and adjusting based on your feedback and data, I make sure every ride has purpose.
-The result is steady improvement that you can see, measure, and feel — both on and off the bike.
+Progress comes from structure grounded in science based principles.
+By focusing on the right sessions at the right time, and adapting training based on performance metrics and rider feedback, every workout serves a clear purpose.
+The result is steady improvement that you can see, measure, and feel, both on and off the bike.

 Why Work With Me

-I hold the NSCA-Certified Strength and Conditioning Specialist, which is widely recognized as the gold standard for sports performance training, and requires a four-year college or university degree for eligibility.
-It is issued by the National Strength and Conditioning Association (NSCA), a non-profit organization with its headquarters in Colorado Springs, USA.
+I hold the NSCA Certified Strength and Conditioning Specialist certification, widely recognized as the gold standard in sports performance training.
+Eligibility requires a four year college or university degree.
+It is issued by the National Strength and Conditioning Association, a non profit organization headquartered in Colorado Springs in the United States.

-My focus is on the strength and conditioning field and its sub-disciplines related to running and cycling performance.
-To stay current, I read scientific studies in both English and German.
-I have also studied the works of all great endurance coaches.
+My professional focus lies in the strength and conditioning field and its sub disciplines related to running and cycling performance.
+To stay current, I regularly read scientific studies in both English and German.
+I have also studied the work of many of the world’s leading endurance coaches.

-But training theory alone doesn’t make for a good coach, of course.
-I also have 12 years of real-world experience coaching athletes in person and writing custom training plans for online clients who happen to live on five different continents.
-Their invaluable feedback has helped me grow as an endurance coach over the years.
+Training theory alone does not make a great coach, of course.
+I bring more than 12 years of real world experience coaching athletes in person and designing custom training plans for online clients living across five different continents.
+Their feedback has played a significant role in shaping my development as an endurance coach and training plan creator over the years.

-Being an athlete myself, I know exactly what it feels like when I assign intervals or long rides at the end of a demanding training week.
-Having lived abroad for 15 years and trained in 70 different countries, I have also acquired a deep empathy for the unique challenges that athletes face while traveling.
+As an athlete myself, I understand exactly what it feels like when intervals or long rides appear at the end of a demanding training week.
+Having lived abroad for 15 years and trained in more than 70 countries, I have developed a deep empathy for the unique challenges athletes face while traveling.

 Beyond the Bike

-Training and coaching are a big part of my life, but it’s not the whole story.
-When I’m not training, analyzing power data, or designing training plans, you’ll usually find me outdoors exploring new places, traveling, or spending time with family and friends.
-I’ve always believed that fitness should support the rest of life — not take away from it — and I try to live by that same principle myself.
+Training and coaching are a big part of my life, but they are not the whole story.
+When I am not training, analyzing power data, or designing training plans, you will usually find me outdoors exploring new places, traveling, or spending time with family and friends.
+I have always believed that fitness should support the rest of life, not take away from it, and I try to live by that same principle myself.

-These experiences off the bike also shape how I coach.
-They remind me that training isn’t just about chasing numbers; it’s about building the energy and confidence to enjoy life to the fullest.
-Whether that means having the stamina to keep up with work and family, the fitness to tackle a new adventure, or simply the resilience to feel better every day, my goal is to help you get there.
+These experiences off the bike also shape how I approach training.
+They remind me that progress is not just about chasing numbers.
+It is about building the energy and confidence to enjoy life more fully.
+Whether that means having the stamina to keep up with work and family, the fitness to take on a new adventure, or simply the resilience to feel better day to day, my goal is to help you get there.

 Choose the Coaching Path that Fits You Best